In this article

 The type and severity of malocclusion can vary significantly.
 Your dentist may recommend braces or other corrective devices for mild cases of malocclusion.
 For more severe misalignment, surgery may be necessary to realign the teeth.

 There are many contributing factors to dental misalignment.
 Here are the ten most common causes:

 The most common cause of misaligned teeth is a jaw that's too small compared to the size of the teeth.
 Even a slight mismatch can cause overcrowding of the teeth, which then become misaligned as they seek the path of least resistance when erupting.3

 Thumb-sucking is a common habit in children.
 If the habit becomes chronic, it can cause misalignment.
 The same problem occurs if someone habitually pushes their tongue against their front teeth.

 If a tooth is lost, it creates a gap.
 The surrounding teeth may shift to fill the space if it isn't replaced with an implant, denture, or bridge.
 This can result in misaligned teeth.

-Babies can be born with jaw problems that can cause misaligned teeth.
+Babies can be born with jaw misalignment or problems that can cause misaligned teeth.
 These include cleft palate, which happens when the roof of the mouth doesn't form properly.
 The teeth then push forward and don't line up properly.4

 A face or head injury can damage or fracture the bones and tissues that support the teeth.
 This can cause the teeth to become misaligned.5